Tixit/observe/README.md

 Changelog
 ========

+* 1.1.3 - fixing issues with the demo code in the readme and fixed a bug where `push` wasn't able to push multiple items - https://github.com/Tixit/observe/issues/2
 * 1.1.2 - fixing bug where the change event data/id wasn't coming through for child observees
 * 1.1.1 - fixing bug where change event wasn't properly being called for a pull or splice call on a child observee
 * 1.1.0